saltstack/salt/doc/topics/development/tests/index.rst

 The files that are housed in the ``modules`` directory of either the unit or the integration testing factions contain respective integration or unit test files for Salt execution modules.

+The PyTest only tests under ``tests/pytests`` should, more or less, follow the same grouping as the old test suite.

 Integration Tests
 -----------------